zacherytcox/stelligent-u/05-ec2/README.md

   - Is it necessary to [apply monitoring scripts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html) to send data to CloudWatch?
+    >No, not anymore. `The CloudWatch monitoring scripts are deprecated.
+We provide information about the monitoring scripts for customers who have not yet migrated from the deprecated monitoring scripts to the CloudWatch agent.`

 - Create a new role that trusts the EC2 Service to assume it, and that has the privileges to perform whatever actions are necessary to